jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 red: make it fail
 #################################################################################

-We can guess what this :ref:`method<functions>` does to the list_.
-I add an assertion to show it
+I add an assertion to show what it did to the list_

 .. code-block:: python